-Also, a typical objection for someone who wants to get off of the phone.
-My response is to say, "No problem, when is the best time to reach you for a 3 minute conversation, I want to see if we're even a good fit for you before we talk at any length...."This way you don't sound desperate and you let them know you only need a few minutes.
-More often than not they stay on the phone with you once they realize it won't be long.
+Another common objection made by someone who wants to get off of the phone.
+Tell them, "No problem, when is the best time to reach you for a three minute conversation?
+I want to see if we're even a good fit for you before we talk at any length."This way you don't sound desperate and you let them know you only need a few minutes.
+More often than not, they stay on the phone with you once they realize it won't be long.

 Sales objection #3: "I can't make a decision right now, let's talk next month"

-In many cases the person you're talking to can't make an immediate decision, committees are often involved in larger companies.
+In many cases, the person you're talking to can't make an immediate decision as committees are often involved in larger companies.
 This is fine, but you don't want to let them off the hook without a clear understanding of what needs to be done between now and the call next week.